FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 Our View is responsible for the concrete display of the app to the user.
 It renders our widgets and different pages, like homepage on the smartphone screen.

-The Model contains all of the application data.
-It have the color schemes, button text and other data fields that will be displayed on View.
+The Model contains all the application data.
+It has the color schemes, button text and other data fields that will be displayed on View.

 The Controller processes the received information from user actions.
-This actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user add one conference to favorite).
+This actions triggers changes both in the view (for example, changing the the current screen displayed) and in the model (for example, when the user saves a conference).

 ### Physical architecture